haesler/ch.bfh.bti7081.s2018.gelb/README.md

 condition (such as high blood pressure) this would not be formally recorded in the system.

-## Project topic
+## Project Topic
-We will therefore only address a small part of the MHC-PMS , in the form of dedicated and independent applications specifically for XXXXXXXXXXXX and for the following mental health problem XXXXXXXXXXXXXXXXXXX .
+We will therefore only address a small part of the MHC-PMS , in the form of dedicated and independent applications specifically for "health visitor for ambulant patients" and for the following mental health problem "social anxiety disorder" .